 In the frame below draw a labelled sketch to show the main features of the houses and lay-out.

+21 For

-iii) Describe strategies for improving shanty town environments, such as the one in the photograph.
+(iii) Describe strategies for improving shanty town environments, such as the on photograph.
 Refer to a named example in your answer.
+Use Use

+SE.COM

 [5]